thetimmorland/sicp/README.md

 1. 1 bit is required to encode the most frequent symbol.
 2. n - 1 bits are required to encode the least frequent symbol.

+## Exercise 2.72

+The time to search for a symbol in the tree is proportional to the number of bits required to encode the symbol.
+For the most frequent symbol this is constant, for the least frequent symbol this is proportional to the number of other symbols.

+1. Most frequent symbol: O(1)
+2. Least frequent symbol: O(n)